thomasmerz/pihole-wireguard-knowhow/README.md

 ## Tweaks <a name="tweaks"></a>
 ### Reduce top lists from useless information
-If you find your "top" lists on the dashboard of the Web-GUI not suitable for the information you really need, you might exclude some **top domains / top adverters** and/or **top clients** in "Settings" > "API / Web Interface".
+If you find your "top" lists on the dashboard of the Web-GUI not suitable for the information you really need, you might exclude some **top domains / top adverters** and/or **top clients** in "Settings" > "API / Web Interface" (you need to turn 'basic' to 'expert').
 For example I exclude these domains because they are much to generic or are queried very, very often by my linux machine's cronjobs and therefore useless to know:

 ```
 *.aaplimg.com